 - 2 tbsp olive oil for Dressing

 Some peculiar things in this salad are the vinegar (for the dressing), the spinach, and the dried tomatoes.
-These contribute to a different texture that goes well with the potatoes.
+These contribute to a different texture that goes well with the vegetable.
 The shallots are an alternative to the garlic or red onion, making the salad less pungent.

-This potato salad has a lot of flavour with different colours and textures.
-As an addition, you do not have to peel the potatoes, for the skins have nutrients and also add fibre and touch to the salad.
+This salad has a lot of flavour with different colours and textures.
+As an addition, you do not have to peel the vegetable, for the skins have nutrients and also add fibre and touch to the salad.
 It presents red, orange, yellow, green, blue and violet colours.
 The colours of the rainbow!

 - 1 bag Little Potatoes quartered